ceferra/ThresholdChoiceMethods/README.md

 In this repository you can find an [example](ExampleTCM.ipynb) of the use of the R code that implements different Threshold Choice Methods.

+You can also  find R code for testing different Threshold Choice Methods With  Context Uncertainty [Uncertainty](Uncertainty/README.md)

 These methods are described in the paper:
 ["A unified view of performance metrics: translating threshold choice into expected classification loss"](http://dl.acm.org/citation.cfm?id=2503332)
 J Hernández-Orallo, P Flach, C Ferri - The Journal of Machine Learning Research, 2012